trusona/trusona-wordpress-plugin/README.md

 4. Follow the prompts to register within the Trusona app.
 Make sure to register with the same email address shown in step 2.

 5. Return to your WordPress account and logout.
-When you log back in, you will see the "Login with Trusona" button.
+When you log back in, you will see the `Login with Trusona` button.

 6. Click “Login with Trusona” and the dynamic QR code will appear.
 Open the Trusona app on your mobile device and scan the QR code that appears in the Trusona app.